Apple Cup Predictions 2017: How Experts Pick The Washington State Vs. Washington Game, Updated Apple Cup Odds

-2017 Apple Cup predictions are in from all the college football experts.
+The 2017 Apple Cup predictions are in from all the college football experts.
 The winner of the Washington vs. Washington game will determine the Pac-12 North champion and decide which school gets to advance to the Pac-12 Championship Game.
 It’s a big deal for both schools, even though there is more on the line for WSU at this point.
 The 2017 Apple Cup kicks off at 5 p.m.
 PT and currently, the Washington Huskies are considered the odds-on favorite to win the big game.

 Winning the rivalry game this year is a big deal for WSU, as they would win the Pac-12 North and move on to play USC in the Pac-12 Championship Game.
 The Washington Huskies have already been eliminated from that potential, though, as even a win over WSU will not be enough to beat the Stanford Cardinal.
 Stanford owns the head-to-head tiebreaker over the Huskies, limiting UW to a spoiler-role, with the potential to still move to 10-2 and receive a good postseason bowl invite from one of the committees.